CV Board Leadership

 He received his MD degree from the University of Maryland in Baltimore.
 He completed his medical training at Boston University Hospital and Cardiac Electrophysiology Fellowship at Tufts University.

-Last Updated: April 2024
+Last Updated: September 2024

 ©2024, American College of Cardiology Foundation, American Heart Association, Heart Failure Society of America, Heart Rhythm Society, Society for Cardiovascular Angiography and Interventions